felix-synthetix/message-stream/src/feed/README.md

 # Feed Module

-This module serves as the primary interface for clients (e.g., web or mobile applications) to connect to the Kinso.ai system and receive a live, prioritized stream of messages.
+This module serves as the primary interface for clients (e.g., web or mobile applications) to connect to the Message-Stream.ai system and receive a live, prioritized stream of messages.

 ## How It Works